ballesterosbr/rkAMM/README.md

 In the menu shown you will need to enter the number of the scenario to simulate:

 ```
 Choose an scenario to simulate:
- 1. Scenario 1
+ 1. Scenario 1 – Increasing Liquidity Through Time
- 2. Scenario 2
+ 2. Scenario 2 – More and more Unpaid Invoices
- 3. Scenario 3
+ 3. Scenario 3 – More and more Delay in the Invoice Payments
- 4. Scenario 4
+ 4. Scenario 4 – Playing with Growing Invoices, therefore growing demanded collateral
- 5. Scenario 5
+ 5. Scenario 5 – Playing with Growing % of Collateral with a Same Invoice amount
  6. Hack Scenario
  Scenario:
 ```

 Below is provided a brief explanation of the scenarios:

-- *Scenario 1 - There is a contribution of collateral by liquidity providers (LP) based on a growing rate concerning the volume of collateral ($Q$) in the AMM.*
+- *Scenario 1 - There is a contribution of collateral by liquidity providers (LP) based on a growing rate concerning the volume of collateral (Q) in the AMM.*

 - *Scenario 2 - Non-collateralized amount of a set of invoices is not repaid to the AMM.*

 - *Scenario 3 - Increasing delay in invoice payments.*

-- *Scenario 4 - Amount to be collateralized depends on a variable percentage of the initial volume of collateral ($Q_0$) in the AMM.*
+- *Scenario 4 - Amount to be collateralized depends on a variable percentage of the initial volume of collateral (Q_0) in the AMM.*

 - Scenario 5 - *Different % to be collateralized  with the same amount of invoices.*